The Asian-themed Richmond Night Market is Metro Vancouver’s biggest and most amazing night market, and the largest of

 Admission and Location

-In years when there isn’t a pandemic, the Richmond Night Market is open Fridays, Saturdays and Sundays from 7 pm until late from mid-May to mid-October.
-It features dozens of ethnic food stalls, millions of Chinese-made trinkets and gadgets, Asian clothing and tons of energy.
+The Richmond Night Market is open on Fridays, Saturdays and Sundays from around end of April to Thanksgiving.
+The market features dozens of ethnic food stalls, millions of Chinese-made trinkets and gadgets, Asian clothing and tons of energy.

-Admission in 2021 is $3.50 for people over age 7 and under 60, which for what you get is quite reasonable.
-Children under age eight and adults ages 61+ get in for free.
+Admission in 2023 cost $8 for people ages 7 to 59, which was quite reasonable.
+Children under age 7 and adults ages 60+ entered for free.

 The Richmond Night Market’s address is 8351 River Road.
 It’s close to the Bridgeport SkyTrain station and River Rock Casino Resort in Richmond.